claytongulick/BARE/README.md

 In some cases, obsolescence in unavoidable - take Adobe Flex, for example.
 For all its flaws, Flash was the best thing going for SPAs for a long time.
 It doesn't really matter what framework you chose with Flex, your investment is pretty much dead at this point.
 Consider, though, if you'd followed the BARE architecture with a big Flex app.
 Well, ES6 isn't *that* different from AS3.
 Those isolate classes would be simple to transpile to JS.
 Then you're left with Binding and Rendering to reimplement, and sure, that's work, but you have a pretty clear task list - a discrete set of components to implement and a binding layer to handle communication.
 That's a whole lot easier than if you'd done a ton of two-way bound components using the technology-of-the-week.

 Certain language look like they're going to be around a while.
-C++, Java, JavaScript, C# - they're all going to be around for at least the next ten years, and that's all way can really hope for as far as longevity for an application.
+C++, Java, JavaScript, C# - they're all going to be around for at least the next ten years, and that's all we can really hope for as far as longevity for an application (though, horrifically, I still have 20+ year old VB code running in production!).
 If we use simple constructs, stick with the vanilla language and don't escape core principles we can develop software that will be flexible and maintainable far into the future.

 I'd love to hear what you think, please open an issue and let's discuss!